resbaz/2015-02-11-instructor-training/schedule.md

 | **3:00 - 3:30** | **Afternoon tea (provided)** | | | |
 | 3:30 - 5:00 | Compelling teaching | Bill | three elements of motivation, demotivation, empathizing with learners, introductions, problem framing | homework: think of how you're going to introduce your topic, demotivational stories |

-###Introduction and welcome
-*Damien, 20 min*
- - Introductions
- - History of Software Carpentry (with emphasis on Australia)
- - Brief overview of what (and how) gets taught at a workshop

-###Structure of Knowledge (2:00) - Bill
- - Concept Maps
- - Using Memory
- - Expertise
- - Includes coffee break (15)

- - main activities: couple attempts at concept maps, one 3-min round

-### Feedback (2:00) - Bill
- - Inside-out
- - rubrics
- - (mostly exercises)
- - Includes coffee break

- - main activities: another 3-min lesson, this time in front of the class, then 5-min round

-### Compelling Teaching (1:00)
- - three elements of motivation
- - demotivation
- - empathizing with learners
- - introductions
- - problem framing

- - homework: think of how you're going to introduce your topic, demotivational stories

 ##Day 2 - Planning and Managing the Classroom